awslabs/aws-js-s3-explorer/README.md

 ## CloudFront support

 You can now run this application with a CloudFront distribution in front of your S3 bucket.
-To enable CloudFront support, the application requires a public file called "s3_id.txt" to be in the root of the folder.
+To enable CloudFront support, the application requires a public file called "s3_id.txt" to be in the root of the bucket.
 The value of the file must be the full S3 bucketname, such as: "foobucket.s3.amazonaws.com".